larrybotha/effective-python/item-46/README.md

 - `@property` is good for defining getters and setters for a single property with validation
-- `@property` is not so good for multiple properties that should behave in the same manner - i.e. reusing logic `@property` is not possible - the same logic must be defined repeatedly
+- `@property` is not so good for multiple properties that should behave in the same manner - i.e. reusing logic in `@property` is not possible - the same logic must be defined repeatedly
 - using a descriptor class to define shared behaviour of properties within a class can be superior